-Three Tips for Creating a More Resilient Mindset as ParentsParents
+Three Tips to Create a Resilient Mindset

-Three Tips for Creating a Mindset of Resilience
+Creating a Mindset of Resilience

 Self-care isn’t about being self-centered or selfish.
 Taking time away from your usual schedule is one of the best ways to boost resilience and strengthen your capacity to nurture children.
 Too often parents are stressed by the demands of raising children – helping with homework, getting them to after school activities, keeping track of doctor’s appointments.
 But being overwhelmed isn’t part of the job description.
 Give yourself permission to reduce stress and be happy – in whatever ways work for you.
 It will help you increase a mindset of resilience.